- Alessandro Villa, DDS, PhD, MPH

-This topic will cover the etiology, pathogenesis, diagnosis, and treatment of bad breath.
-Other related topics such as gingivitis, periodontitis, and odontogenic infections are discussed elsewhere.
-(See "Gingivitis and periodontitis in adults: Classification and dental treatment" and "Epidemiology, pathogenesis, and clinical manifestations of odontogenic infections" and "Complications, diagnosis, and treatment of odontogenic infections".)
+This topic will cover the epidemiology, pathogenesis, causes, evaluation, and management of halitosis.
+Related topics such as gingivitis, periodontitis, and odontogenic infections are discussed elsewhere.
+(See "Gingivitis and periodontitis in adults: Classification and dental treatment" and "Gingivitis and periodontitis in children and adolescents" and "Epidemiology, pathogenesis, and clinical manifestations of odontogenic infections" and "Complications, diagnosis, and treatment of odontogenic infections".)

-Modern literature on bad breath dates back to a monograph published by Howe in the 19th century.
-Experimental research on the subject dates back over 70 years.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+●Pathologic halitosis – Bad breath that results from a specific identifiable cause.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Porter SR, Scully C. Oral malodour (halitosis).
 BMJ 2006; 333:632.